heppe99/CrazyEventz/README.md

 # CrazyEvents
-This is a simple Javascript project
+This is a simple CS project